Alonso-del-Arte/chess/doc/Etiquette.md

 You should not resign as your opponent is pondering a move.
 When playing with a clock, you should probably not resign on your opponent's time.

+Resign by saying something to the effect of "I concede."
+Tipping your king over is a dramatic flourish best left for the movies.

 After resigning, you should not immediately try to explain why you lost, as that might be seen as an attempt to diminish the validity of your opponent's win.